 Standing on hard floors — concrete, tile, vinyl or low-pile carpet — accelerates these problems.

-Research shows that using a standing desk mat can:
+Research indicates a quality standing desk mat can:

 - ✅ Reduce foot and leg fatigue by up to 50–60%